jezzaayt/UpdateInsight/readme.md

 - **Website Monitoring**: Check for content changes on specified websites.
 - **Real-Time Notifications**: Display changes using `Notyf` notifications in a user-friendly way.
 - **AJAX Updates**: Avoid page reloads when checking for updates, improving the user experience.
+- **Persistance Local Storage**: User changes on order of groupings or if toggle of groupings is showing is local to the machine.

 ## Prerequisites